 COURSE OF STUDY

-Students should check the JHSPH course directory to confirm when the courses are offered.
+Students should check the Bloomberg School of Public Health course directory to confirm when and where the courses are offered.
 Students should also check prerequisites and whether instructor consent is required.

 |Students must complete one of the following introductory environmental health courses|